 I hear you thinking, is there even a hard part?
 YES!
 For this step we'll set up pages for customer entry, order entry, product entry and triggering the action.

-- Make sure you're in the back-office module, then click on UI Builder.
-Press the "Add grid" button to make a grid based on the customer model.
+- Make sure you're in the Back Office.
+Enter builder mode by pressing e on your keyboard or by clicking on the switch in the top right corner.
+Press the "Add grid" button in de sidebar to make a grid based on the customer model.
 In this pop-up you'll only have to select a model, then save.

 - Repeat these steps for Orders and for Products.

-- Exit the builder mode by pressing B. You are now ready to test your action, press the "Set order status accepted" button.
-The status should change to Accepted, and there should be an email on it's way.
+- Exit the Builder Mode by pressing e.
+You are now ready to test your action, press the "Set order status accepted" button.
+The status should change to Accepted, and there should be an email on its way.

 Step 5: Sit back and look at your glorious creation